WE WANNA NEW DRUG

 To find the best drug candidate, scientists need to design easy-to-perform, large-scale, fast, and accurate assays.
 Think automation.
 Think high throughput screening.
 Scientists often work with tests that produce a fluorescent signal or color change because color is easy to measure, relatively inexpensive to design, and safe.
 Depending on the assay, a color change may or may not indicate a drug candidate works.

 Imagine “Enzyme Z” causes “Disease Z.” Its cure lies in shutting down, inhibiting “Enzyme Z.” Enzymes feature active sites, a kind of pocket that binds various small molecules.
-Researchers manipulate these small molecule inhibitors to light up–emit a fluorescent signal if they bind (shut down) the enzyme.
+Researchers manipulate these small molecule inhibitors to light up by emitting a fluorescent signal if they bind (shut down) the enzyme.

 HIT TO LEAD